Propagation of chaos for interacting particles subject to environmental noise: Well posedness of the stochastic PDE

-Using the continuous version in $x$ of the solution of equation \eqref{liouville} we are going to define a solution for equation \eqref{SPDE Ito form} in the case in which the drift coefficient is fixed.
+Using the continuous version in $x$ of the solution of equation \eqref {liouville}, we are going to define a solution for equation \eqref{SPDE Ito form} in the case in which the drift coefficient is fixed.
 This is shown in the following proposition.
-The push forward described in the next statement has to be understood $\omega$-wise: for a.e. $\omega$ and for each $t\in[0,T]$, we take the initial measure $\mu_0(\omega)=\mu_0(\omega, d x)$ and we consider its image measure (or push forward) under the continuous map $x\mapsto X(t,x,\omega)$, denoted by $\mu_t(\omega)$ or $\mu_t(\omega, d x)$. \begin{proposition} Given $\mu_0$ which satisfies Hypotesis \ref{Initial Condition}, the push forward of $\mu_0$ with respect to the solution of \eqref{liouville} namely
+The push forward described in the next statement has to be understood $\omega$-wise: for a.e. $\omega$ and for each $t\in[0,T]$, we take the initial measure $\mu_0(\omega )=\mu _0(\omega, d x)$ and we consider its image measure (or push forward) under the continuous map $x\mapsto X(t,x,\omega)$, denoted by $\mu _t(\omega)$ or $\mu_t(\omega, d x)$.